Textualize/textual/docs/widgets/text_area.md

 ```

 Recall that we map names (like `@heading`) from the tree-sitter highlight query to Rich style objects inside the `TextAreaTheme.syntax_styles` dictionary.
-If you notice some highlights are missing after registering a language, it's likely that the current theme simply doesn't contain a mapping for that name.
+If you notice some highlights are missing after registering a language, the issue may be:

+1. The current `TextAreaTheme` doesn't contain a mapping for the name in the highlight query.
 Adding a new to `syntax_styles` should resolve the issue.
+2. The highlight query doesn't assign a name to the pattern you expect to be highlighted.

 !!! tip